Mjdhsn49/my_react_app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Deployed

+To see the deployed vesion click --> https://mjdhsn-react-app.netlify.app/

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the dependencies

 ### `npm start`